cellsinterlinked/Insta-Clone-UI/README.md

 Nonurgentgram includes the following features:

 <ul>
- <li>Login/Signup with encrypted password.
+ <li>Login/Signup with encrypted password
  <li>Messaging with both text and images
  <li>Follow/Unfollow functionality
  <li>Feed including posts of followed users
  <li>Search functionality for both users and hashtags
- <li>Activity feed showing follows, likes, and comments of user and associated posts.
+ <li>Activity feed showing follows, likes, and comments of user and associated posts
  <li>Profile page including posts, bio, followers, tagged posts, and followed users
- <li>Posting of images with text, hashtags, and tagged users.
+ <li>Posting of images with text, hashtags, and tagged users
- <li>Post saving functionality.
+ <li>Post saving functionality
+ <li>Suggested users to follow
 </ul>

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description` -->